mhaugrud/msumcspy/_sources/Strings/Theinandnotinoperators.rst

     print('p' in 'apple')
     print('i' in 'apple')
     print('ap' in 'apple')
-    print('pa' in 'apple')
+    print('AP' in 'apple')

 Note that a string is a substring of itself, and the empty string is a substring of any other string.
-(Also note that computer scientists like to think about these edge cases quite carefully!)
+(Also note that computer scientists like to think about these **boundary cases** quite carefully!)

 .. activecode:: chp8_in2